-Former Prime Minister Kim Campbell was the first female Prime Minister of Canada elected in 1993, and only the second woman to sit at the table of G7 leaders.
+Former Prime Minister Kim Campbell was elected in 1993 as the first female Prime Minister of Canada, and only the second woman to sit at the table of G7 leaders.

 Kim Campbell was born in 1947 in British Columbia, Canada.
 She studied at the University of British Columbia (BA, 1969, LLB, 1983) and the London School of Economics (Doctoral studies in Soviet Government, ABD, 1970-73) where she's an Honorary Fellow.
 Ms. Campbell taught political science for six years and practiced law for two years before turning her attention to a political career.